linxmix/blog/src/documents/posts/brainstorm.html.md

 author: "Daniel"
 ---

 Today's meeting was an inspirational gathering of thoughts and ideas for the future of Linx.
-Much was discussed - the meeting was recorded and the audio + notes + boardwork are included.
+Much was discussed - from Linx's niche to the semantics of a mix.

 #### Attendees:
 - Daniel Leja